kyle-foral/c0323-code-solutions/css-fonts/css-fonts-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Name two types of units that can be used to adjust `font-size` in CSS.
+Font family and font size.
 - What CSS property controls the font used for the text inside an element?
+The font property

 ## Notes